Heavy traffic predicted for Thanksgiving weekend

 With nearly 5,000 work zone crashes already this year, including 26 deaths and more than 150 serious injuries, motorists must pay attention to reduce work zone crashes, ODOT officials said.

 There are a number of ways people can stay safe during the holiday season, according to Lt.
-Douglas Hammond of the state Highway Patrol’s Norwalk post.
+Douglas Hamman of the state Highway Patrol’s Norwalk post.

-“Traffic volume increases around the holidays,” Hammond said.
+“Traffic volume increases around the holidays,” Hamman said.
 “We (the state Highway Patrol) encourage people to slow down, take their time and arrive safely.”

 He also emphasized the importance of wearing a seatbelt.